Dutchosintguy/OSINT-Discord-resources/README.md

 ## Get Discord user ID

-The steps below describe how to obtain a Doscord user ID
+The steps below describe how to obtain a Discord user ID

 #### Using the Mobile App
 For the User ID, go to a user's Profile.
 You should see three dots on the top-right.
 Press those dots and you should see the last item on the drop-down menu: 'Copy ID'.
 Click this to get the ID.
 Paste in text editor to see the ID.